Dobefu/DLiteScript/docs/content/docs/standard-library/strings/split.md

 +++
 title = 'strings.split'
 linkTitle = 'split'
-description = 'Splits a string into an array using a delimiter.' weight = 0 draft = false
+description = 'Split a string into an array using a delimiter.
+Divide text into parts based on separator for array processing and parsing.
+Part of the strings namespace.' weight = 0 draft = false
 +++